 Part I. Create

-Planning the supply chain begins with defining what content to create, identifying digital assets required, building internal and external teams, and laying out tasks and responsibilities for each person involved.
+Planning the content supply chain begins with defining what content to create, identifying digital assets required, building internal and external teams, and laying out tasks and responsibilities for each person involved.

-The creation process defines how the work should actually happen.
+The creation process defines how the work should happen.
 However, when defining the production, it should go beyond just outlining what actual work has to be done.
 You should also consider what research you need, allocate time to source individual assets, and define the process for seeking feedback.

 The process should begin by outlining the parameters of the project, so what digital assets you want to create.
 Next comes identifying experts whose input you might require at different stages of the creation cycle.
 Finally, the process should also clearly state the end goal so that everyone involved understands the completed project.